DiannaBanana/SENG330-Exercise10-T6/Architecture_ADR.md

 that was being returned to the user was logged at an info level.
 Any response other than a 404 which is handled internally is not in error, even in the case of error handling.
 The WhaleModel stream had more varied levels.
 If the user performs an operation successfully on the model, this is recorded as debug.
 Likely this information will not be considered.
-Any time that a model action could not be performed this is recorded as a warn.
-The system is not failing and the user will not experience and error but the action has had no meaningful effect.
+Any time that a model action could not be performed, this is recorded as a warning.
+The system is not failing and the user will not experience an error but the action has had no meaningful effect.
 Any exceptions caught in try/catches are logged at an error level.

 ## Developing the Model